latest nhpb_banner 1__compressed2

 Jewish Family Services of Greater Dallas has some resources for the general population.
 A key focus is on job and employment assistance.
 The non-profit also has some limited emergency financial assistance for bills.
 Other assistance includes the Family Service Food Pantry, assistance for the disabled and elderly, and free use of a Job Search Resource Center.
 More on Dallas Jewish Family Services assistance programs.

-Housing and Human Services Department, phone (972) 721-4800, runs the Homeless Prevention and Rapid Rehousing program.
+Housing and Human Services Department, phone (972) 721-4800 or (214) 819-2000, runs the Homeless Prevention and Rapid Rehousing program.
 This is a federal government funded emergency rent program that can provide grants to prevent an eviction, help the homeless get into a new home, and pay for such expenses as security and utility deposits.
-The phone number is (972) 721-4800.Financial assistance in Dallas TX
+The government organization also help with other financial needs, such as home buying, budgeting, money management and more.

 Programs for parents of low income children in Dallas County are offered.
 The federal government funded Head Start as well as Early Head Start programs were created to help low income children, as well as their parents, access a wide variety of resources and services that can help them during difficult periods.
 Assistance provided can help children with educational needs, health and dental care, and more.
 Parents can turn to job finding services, employment counseling, and more.
 Read Dallas Head Start programs.